The case for free tampons and pads in schools

 At those schools, "while you can get a period product, you often have to walk across the campus while you're still bleeding through," Pereda says.
 "What happens in that case is that a lot of students feel ashamed and like they've lost some of their dignity."

 Right now, there is little national data about teenagers' access to menstrual products.
 But what little information there is suggests the lack of access is worse for poor students.
-The only publicly available study tracking the impact of period poverty among U.S. teenage students, which was funded by PERIOD, found that 23 percent of students have struggled to afford period products.
+The only publicly available study tracking the impact of period poverty among U.S. teenage students, which was funded by PERIOD and Thinx, found that 23 percent of students have struggled to afford period products.

 California addressed this lack of access in 2017 by requiring schools in low-income districts to provide free period products in schools.
 The legislation passed in October expanded that access to all schools and requires products to be in half of a school's bathrooms.